Ferritin Quantitative Test

 INS Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the Insulin (INS) concentration in human serum, plasma that contains heparin /EDTA and other anticoagulants samples, mainly used for auxiliary diagnosis of diabetes diseases.

-Biotime Ferritin Rapid Quantitative Test
+Biotime NT-proBNP Rapid Quantitative Test

-Ferritin Rapid Quantitative Test
+NT-proBNP Rapid Quantitative Test

-Dengue IgG/IgM Rapid Test
+MPV IgG/IgM Rapid Test

-Dengue IgG/IgM Rapid Test
+MPV IgG/IgM Rapid Test

-IL-6 Rapid Quantitative Test (Chemiluminescence Immunoassay)
+E2 Rapid Quantitative Test (Chemiluminescence Immunoassay)

-IL-6 Rapid Quantitative Test (Chemiluminescence Immunoassay)
+E2 Rapid Quantitative Test (Chemiluminescence Immunoassay)

-PCT Rapid Quantitative Test (Chemiluminescence Immunoassay)
+Biotime estradiol Rapid Quantitative Test

-PCT Rapid Quantitative Test (Chemiluminescence Immunoassay)
+E2 Rapid Quantitative Test

-Biotime PCT Rapid Quantitative Test
+Biotime LH Rapid Quantitative Test

-PCT Rapid Quantitative Test
+LH Rapid Quantitative Test

 Leave A Message